Student Update: Return to campus, updated Covid-19 restrictions, and testing during Ramadan

 Covid-19 reporting procedures

 If you experience coronavirus symptoms or test positive, you must self isolate and not come onto campus for learning activities or any other reason.
-Please email covid-19help@wlv.ac.uk and follow our Covid-19 reporting procedure.
+Please emaicovid-19help@wlv.ac.uk and follow our Covid-19 reporting procedure.

 Visit the Covid-19 reporting webpage